Effects of Hurricane Wilma in Florida: Elsewhere

 Damage in Charlotte, DeSoto, Hardee, Hernando, Highlands, Hillsborough, Manatee, Pasco, Pinellas, and Polk counties was minor, collectively totaling approximately $2.45 million.
 Between 4 and 8 in of rain in Charlotte County resulted in swollen ditches and inundated streets, including a portion of State Road 31.
 In Highlands County, up to 6 in of precipitation flooded parts of U.S. Route 98.
 A tornado that touched down along the shore of Lake Josephine destroyed a porch and a shed.
 Heavy rainfall ranging from 6 to 8 in in Polk County flooded a few homes in the city of Lake Wales.
 A tornado spawned in Mulberry destroyed a transformer and sent several people to a local shelter.
 Another tornado was reported in Hardee County near Zolfo Springs.
-In Hillsborough County, a 66-year-old man died from a heart attack while uploading sandbags in preparation of the hurricane.
+In Hillsborough County, a man died from a heart attack while uploading sandbags in preparation of the hurricane.

-Superficial impact occurred in Alachua, Citrus, Columbia, Dixie, Jefferson, Lafayette, Lake, Marion, Orange, Putnam, Seminole, Sumter, Suwannee, Taylor, and Wakulla counties, limited to light to heavy rainfall and power outages, which were restored by the following morning.
+Impact in Alachua, Citrus, Columbia, Dixie, Jefferson, Lafayette, Lake, Marion, Orange, Putnam, Seminole, Sumter, Suwannee, Taylor, and Wakulla counties, was mainly limited to light to heavy rainfall and some power outages, which were restored by the following morning.
 The outer bands of the storm produced 3 to 5 in of precipitation to Flagler and southern St. Johns counties.
 In the former, some flooding of roadways was reported.
 One indirect death occurred in St. Johns County after a woman was killed in a car accident while evacuating.
 Portions of the Florida Panhandle received large waves from Wilma prior to its landfall, with Alligator Point, Cape San Blas, Dog Island, and St. George Island experiencing minor beach erosion.
 The Cape St. George Light, built in 1852, suffered damage from many previous tropical cyclones, before Wilma finally toppled it into the Gulf of Mexico.